IBM/cp4i-deployment-samples/EventEnabledInsurance/post-load-test-readme.md

 <br /><br />

 # Running the test script
-This script will add 60 messages to the Queue `Quote` by making Rest calls via IBM API Connect.
-These messages will start appearing in the MQ queue `Quotes` and the IntegrationServer `ace-db-writer-int-srv-eei` will read these messages one per second and add them to the database.
 - Run the [load testing script](EventEnabledInsurance/post-load-test.sh) with `namespace` parameter `-n`:
     ```
     ./post-load-test.sh -n $NAMESPACE